12 Fascinating Birds With Red Beaks

 They are typically found in grasslands, savannas, and scrublands but are also commonly kept as pets due to their vibrant coloration and active personalities.

-These birds with red beaks are known for their friendly nature, often found in large flocks of up to 20 birds.
-They have a high-pitched twittering call that can be heard from quite a distance.
+These red-beaked birds are known for their friendly nature.
+They are often found in large flocks of up to 20 birds, and their high-pitched twittering call can be heard from quite a distance.

 Interestingly, the Common Waxbill is one of the few bird species that will mate for life, with pairs often seen feeding and preening each other.